 How to Use Pomander Balls

 Once you've made your pomander balls, display them somewhere you'll be able to enjoy the holiday scent.
-Place them in a centerpiece, dress up a festive garland on a staircase or mantel display, or include them in a holiday arrangement.
+Place them in a Christmas centerpiece, dress up a festive garland on a staircase or mantel display, or include them in a holiday arrangement.
 To create a gorgeous arrangement, we recommend filling a container with floral foam.
 Use florist's wire to secure evergreen sprigs, pinecones, and pomanders to the foam.
 Fill in any holes or gaps with extra greenery until the foam is covered.